Sergey-Nag/meeting-planning-calendar/README.md

 ![calendar page](/doc-img/7-dragging-card-allow-cell.png)
 ![calendar page](/doc-img/8-dragging-card-disallow-cell.png)

-After dropped the card to the new cell you'll see alert with confirmation of change event date and time.
+After dropped the card to the new cell you'll see alert with confirmation of change event date and time:

 ![calendar page](/doc-img/9-dragging-card-allert.png)

 ## Filter events
-By the input with dropdown users list you can choose by which user the event cards will be filtered.
+By the input with dropdown users list you can choose by which user the event cards will be filtered:

 ![calendar page](/doc-img/10-dropdown-filter-users.png)

-After change value on the calendar will be left event cards of which contains chosen participant.
+After change value on the calendar will be left event cards of which contains chosen participant:

 ![calendar page](/doc-img/11-filtered-users.png)